asouza/setupmyproject/README_en_US.md

 ##Names of ProjectType that the user can choose
 Basically it uses the getNameKey().
 For the ProjectType, you must the Enum name directly in the properties.

+##Comments are still in portuguese

+All coments are written in portuguese.
+I still need to translate.